apache/apisix-website/website/docs/general/blog-contributing-guide.md

 description: This article contains guidelines for contributors who want to write/update blogs posts on the Apache APISIX website.
 ---

-## Overview

 Please follow this guide while writing/updating [blog posts](/blog/) on the Apache APISIX website.

-Please [submit an issue](/docs/general/contributor-guide/#submitting-an-issue) if you find any issues in the published blog posts.
+Please [submit an issue](/docs/general/submit-issue) if you find any issues in the published blog posts.
 Also feel free to [open a pull request](/docs/general/contributor-guide/#open-a-pull-request) to fix the issue yourself.

 The blogs are written in both [English](/blog/) and [Chinese](/zh/blog/).
 Contributors are encouraged to write blogs in their preferred language.
 Translations can be handled later and you can review the pull request.